Keywords: text generation, learning from demonstrations, nlp

 Abstract: Current approaches to text generation largely rely on autoregressive models and maximum likelihood estimation.
 This paradigm leads to (i) diverse but low-quality samples due to mismatched learning objective and evaluation metric (likelihood vs. quality) and (ii) exposure bias due to mismatched history distributions (gold vs. model-generated).
-To alleviate these problems, we frame text generation as a reinforcement learning (RL) problem with expert demonstrations (i.e., the training data), where the goal is to maximize quality given model-generated histories.
-Prior RL approaches to generation often face optimization issues due to the large action space and sparse reward.
-We propose GOLD (generation by off-policy learning from demonstrations): an easy-to-optimize algorithm that learns from the off-policy demonstrations by importance weighting.
-According to both automatic and human evaluation, models trained by GOLD outperforms those trained by MLE and policy gradient on summarization, question generation, and machine translation.
-Further, they are less sensitive to decoding algorithms and alleviate exposure bias.
+To alleviate these problems, we frame text generation as an offline reinforcement learning (RL) problem with expert demonstrations (i.e., the reference), where the goal is to maximize quality given model-generated histories.
+We propose GOLD (generation by off-policy learning from demonstrations): an easy-to-optimize algorithm that learns from the demonstrations by importance weighting.
+Intuitively, GOLD upweights confident tokens and downweights unconfident ones in the reference during training, avoiding optimization issues faced by prior RL approaches that rely on online data collection.
+According to both automatic and human evaluation, models trained by GOLD outperform those trained by MLE and policy gradient on summarization, question generation, and machine translation.
+Further, our models are less sensitive to decoding algorithms and alleviate exposure bias.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics